TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/_posts/2017-07-10-Ecommerce-Analytics-Series-1-CLTV-and-Customer-Segmentation.md

 ---
 1. Customer retention, which sometimes can be even more important than customer acquisition.
 For example, according to research, a 5% increase in customer retention could increase company profitability from 25% to 85%. <sup>[\[1\]](#ref1)</sup>

-Issues Tackeld in this post:
+Issues Tackeld in this post using
 ---
-1. Customer Segmentation - hence segment specific marketing strategies
+1. How predicting customer lifetime values helps you define customer segmentation - hence derives segment specific marketing strategies